China Trademark

 Meet Your China Trademark Conflict Team

-Peter Lin, Client-Facing Lead
+Peter Lin, Founder & China Supplier Control Lead

 Peter coordinates China trademark conflict matters directly with overseas clients — opposition timing, post-registration options, class scope analysis, and practical strategy.
 He works through these with you, not behind a support queue.